Methyldichlorophosphine: Preparation

+The compound is an intermediate for the synthesis of other chemicals for instance dimethylphenylphosphine.

 Uses

 Methyldichlorophosphine belongs to the group of halophosphines, some of which are used as intermediates in the production of plant protection agents, stabilizers for plastics, and catalysts.
 It is a precursor of the herbicide Glufosinate.
 It is also used in the production of flameproofing compounds.

-Due to the recycling problem of phosphoryl chloride, SW was adopted in step three of the DMHP process in the preparation of GB.
+Due to the recycling problem of phosphoryl chloride, SW was adopted in step three of the DMHP process in the preparation of Sarin.
 SW was also adopted as a standard precursor to V agents, having been used to prepare QL for unitary and binary VX.
 SW was the first agent adopted to prepare VX in one pot reaction by aqueous medium.

 Safety

 It is also toxic if inhaled, can cause burns upon contact with the skin and eyes, and releases fumes of hydrochloric acid in moist environments.